digital-values/cybersaloon.io/content/posts/loadrr/index.md

 ![Mock-kml-replaceME](mock-kml.png)

 You now have a hasty method of presenting pattern of life analysis, association matrices, and a decent-brief-able subject timeline.
 I hope this is somewhat useful to basic investigative work.
-This project is ongoing and I would love to hear your opinions here:
+This project is ongoing and I would love to hear your opinions here: mysteriouslytrue@cybersaloon.io

-mysteriouslytrue@cybersaloon.io, this is the actual github repository:
+This is the actual github repository: https://github.com/digital-values/loadrr.

-https://github.com/digital-values/loadrr.
 Thanks for reading!